 Holland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Holland is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Holland who work in office and administrative support (16.32%), sales jobs (9.31%), and management occupations (9.07%).
+Overall, Holland is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Holland who work in office and administrative support (15.63%), sales jobs (10.38%), and healthcare (9.16%).

-The education level of Holland citizens is a little higher than the average for US cities and towns: 23.46% of adults in Holland have at least a bachelor's degree.
+The citizens of Holland are slightly better educated than the national average of 21.84% for all cities and towns, with 22.10% of adults in Holland having a bachelor's degree or advanced degree.

-The per capita income in Holland in 2010 was $25,797, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $103,188 for a family of four.
+The per capita income in Holland in 2010 was $25,175, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $100,700 for a family of four.
 However, Holland contains both very wealthy and poor people as well.

-Holland is a very ethnically-diverse village.
+Holland is a somewhat ethnically-diverse village.
 The people who call Holland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holland residents report their race to be White, followed by Asian.
-Important ancestries of people in Holland include Irish, Polish, English, and French .
+Important ancestries of people in Holland include Polish, Irish, English, and French .

 The most common language spoken in Holland is English.
-Other important languages spoken here include Chinese and Arabic.
+Other important languages spoken here include Chinese and Spanish.